 Seeking Treatment for Eating Disorders

-If you believe you or your family member may suffer from an eating disorder or unhealthy eating habits, please schedule an appointment with your doctor or the UPMC Center for Eating Disorders to get an evaluation.
+If you believe you or a family member may suffer from an eating disorder or unhealthy eating habits, schedule an appointment with your doctor or the UPMC Center for Eating Disorders to get an evaluation.

 The UPMC Center for Eating Disorders provides comprehensive eating disorder treatment for both children and adults.
 It is one of the nation’s few eating disorder treatment programs affiliated with a major academic medical center.